Aliases for CES3 Gene

 GeneCards Summary for CES3 Gene

 CES3 (Carboxylesterase 3) is a Protein Coding gene.
-Diseases associated with CES3 include dental pulp necrosis.
-Among its related pathways are E2F transcription factor network.
+Diseases associated with CES3 include Lymph Node Tuberculosis and Cholesterol Ester Storage Disease.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Metabolism.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity and carboxylic ester hydrolase activity.
 An important paralog of this gene is CES2.

 Involved in the detoxification of xenobiotics and in the activation of ester and amide prodrugs.
 Shows low catalytic efficiency for hydrolysis of CPT-11 (7-ethyl-10-[4-(1-piperidino)-1-piperidino]-carbonyloxycamptothecin), a prodrug for camptothecin used in cancer therapeutics.